Annemarie Roeper: Career

 Roeper taught courses on gifted education at Oakland University in the Greater Detroit area in Michigan.

 She retired from the Roeper School in 1980, although she remained on the board of trustees until 2002.
 In 1989, Roeper received the President's Award from the National Association for Gifted Children for a lifetime of distinguished service to the field.

 Roeper published over 100 articles and book chapters, three scholarly books and four children's books.
 Her last publication was the book ‘Beyond Old Age: Essays on Living and Dying’.

 She also developed the Annemarie Roeper Method of Qualitative Assessment to provide a deeper understanding of a child's personality and abilities.
 She has been listed in Who's Who, Women of the World, and Who's Who of American Women.

 Roeper was active with the Merrill Palmer Institute in the 1950s, which was a group of pediatricians, psychologists, and educators in Detroit that met to discuss children's emotional development.
 Roeper was the president of the Metropolitan Preschool Association in the late 1950s and early 1960s, served on the Michigan State Advisory Council for Early Childhood Education from 1965 to 1968 and was on the Oakland University Advisory Council from 1966 to 1968.

 After retiring from university teaching and leading the Roeper School campuses in 1979 and 1980, the Roepers settled in Oakland, California.
 Her husband George died there in 1992, at the age of 81.

 Death

 Roeper died from pneumonia and other health problems on May 11, 2012, in Oakland, California.
 She was 93 years old.

-Roeper is survived by her brother, Heinz Bondy and his wife, Carolyn, of Germantown, Maryland; by three children: Tom Roeper and his wife Laura Holland, of Amherst, Massachusetts, Peter Roeper and his wife Martha Harnly, of Oakland, California, and Karen Roeper and her husband Peter Rosselli, of Muir Beach, California; three grandchildren and three great-grandchildren.
+At the time of her death she was survived by her brother, Heinz Bondy and his wife, Carolyn, of Germantown, Maryland; by three children: Tom Roeper and his wife Laura Holland, of Amherst, Massachusetts, Peter Roeper and his wife Martha Harnly, of Oakland, California, and Karen Roeper and her husband Peter Rosselli, of Muir Beach, California; three grandchildren and three great-grandchildren.